zz2liu/RnaSeq-HpcPipelines/README.md

     mkdir rawData
     ln -s $projectDir rawData
     ```
-- In the following examples, all the results are stored under your scratch60 folder, which be automatically deleted after 60 days, following an email notification from ITS.
+- In the following examples, all the results are stored under your scratch60 folder, which be automatically deleted after 60 days, following an email notification from ITS. see [FAQs](#faqs) to find how to backup/synchronize to your computer.

 ### 3.1 Bowtie2 local single-end pipeline
 - get into a computing node with 8 CPUs and 32Gb Memory: